afska/gba-link-connection/README.md

 ## Usage

 - Include the library you want (e.g. [LinkCable.hpp](lib/LinkCable.hpp)) in your game code, and refer to its comments for instructions.
 Most of these libraries are provided as single header files for simplicity.
-The only external dependency is **libtonc**, which comes preinstalled with *devkitPro*.
+The only external dependency is **libtonc**, which comes preinstalled with *devkitARM*.
 - Check out the [examples](examples) folder.
 	* Builds are available in [Releases](https://github.com/afska/gba-link-connection/releases).
 	* They can be tested on real GBAs or using emulators.